 Showers are located within the main building.
 There are 3 in the female washrooms.
 I guess the same for the men, you’ll be pleased to know I didn’t check!
 And the all-important hairdryer, very handy for me as my hair is really long.

 I wouldn’t have bothered washing it if there wasn’t one as I don’t like to be cold!
 Yep, that’s me, warmth before style I’m afraid!

-Eskdale campsite is a friendly and well-run campsite.
+Eskdale Campsite in the Lake District is a friendly and well-run campsite.
 I love the little touches like the breakfast station in the shop.
 At first, I was thinking doesn’t everyone bring their own food.
 But the guys in the pod next to me had come away on a spur of the moment trip and pretty much had nothing with them.
 So I saw them enjoying toast and a cup of tea in the morning.